Iran Air Flight 655: Post-tour of duty medals

 Despite the downing of the plane, the crew of USS Vincennes were awarded Combat Action Ribbons for completion of their tours in a combat zone.
 The air warfare coordinator on duty received the Navy Commendation Medal, but The Washington Post reported in 1990 that the awards were for his entire tour from 1984 to 1988 and not for his actions relating to the surface engagement with Iranian gunboats.
 Rogers was awarded the Legion of Merit "for exceptionally meritorious conduct in the performance of outstanding service as commanding officer [...] from April 1987 to May 1989".
 The award was given for his service as the commanding officer of Vincennes from April 1987 to May 1989.
 The citation made no mention of the downing of Flight 655.

 In popular culture

-The events of Flight 655 were featured in "Mistaken Identity", a season 3 (2005) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the US, and Air Crash Investigation in the UK).
+The events of Flight 655 were featured in "Mistaken Identity", a season 3 episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the US, and Air Crash Investigation in the UK).

 In the 2024 novel Martyr! by Kaveh Akbar, the main character's mother dies on Flight 655.
+During the 2026 Iran war, Explosive Media released an AI-generated video lambasting the United States for its historical war crimes and civil rights violations; among them was the shootdown of Flight 655.